 Market risks come in three flavors: recession risk, economic shock risk, and risks within the market itself.
-Let’s take a closer look at all three to assess what the risk levels look like this month.
+So, what do these risks look like for August?
+Let’s take a closer look at the numbers.

 Recessions are strongly associated with market drawdowns.
-In fact, 8 of 10 bear markets have occurred during recessions.
-As discussed in last week’s economic risk factor update, the conditions that historically have signaled a potential recession are not in place right now.
+Indeed, 8 of 10 bear markets have occurred during recessions.
+As I discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
+Yes, some of the data is softening, and trends may be changing.
+But on an absolute basis, conditions remain good—with healthy job growth, high levels of consumer confidence, and expansionary business confidence.
 As such, economic factors remain at a green light.

 Economic shock risk

 There are two major systemic factors—the price of oil and the price of money (better known as interest rates)—that drive the economy and the financial markets, and they have a proven ability to derail them.
 Both have been causal factors in previous bear markets and warrant close attention.

 The price of oil.
 Typically, oil prices cause disruption when they spike.
 This is a warning sign of both a recession and a bear market.